vllm-project/vllm/docs/source/dev/kernel/paged_attention.rst

    will read vec 1.
 In the next inner loop, thread 0 will read vec 2, while thread 1 will read vec 3, and so on.
 -  You may still be a little confused about the overall flow.
-Don't worry, please keep reading the next “QK” section.
+Don't worry, please keep reading the next "QK" section.
 It will illustrate the query and key calculation flow in a clearer and higher-level manner.